 Recent studies support historical claims that pomegranates promote health as much as they delight taste buds.
 For gardeners, the benefits are easy to harvest.
 Pomegranates bear early and suffer from few diseases or pests.
 Orchardists seeking a market niche can choose from among more than 1,000 diverse cultivars, nearly all of which are unavailable to grocery store customers.

-Gardeners in cold climates can try growing pomegranates in containers that can be moved indoors, or against a south facing wall to provide a microclimate and reduce wind exposure.
-From the top to bottom, photos by Adobe Stock/Irene_Rebrova; and Ian Scott, respectively.
+Gardeners in cold climates can try growing pomegranates in containers that can be moved indoors (top), or against a south facing wall to provide a microclimate and reduce wind exposure (bottom).

 Pomegranates should be on all lists of the best fruits for organic gardeners, because they’re so easy to grow.
 Animals and insects leave the fruit alone thanks to its tough rind.
 Unlike peaches and cherries, these tall deciduous shrubs rarely require spraying in small orchards or home gardens.
 Pomegranates can tolerate high temperatures of up to 118 degrees Fahrenheit, and a few cultivars can handle exposure to minus 6 degrees without dying back to the ground.
 The shrubs prefer good garden soil, but will produce despite excessive salinity, calcium, and alkaline soil, and do well in drought or damp conditions.